Or3stis/apparatus/README.md

 The console can be used to search for specific objects in the graph or perform operations.
 Raw text is used as search input.
 For example, if you type `device`, ASTo will highlight all the nodes in the graph that have the word `device` as an attribute.

 All console commands must be preceded with a `:`.
-For example, typing `:suggestions` will perform the security suggestion functions.
-On the other hand, typing `suggestions` (with the `:`) will perform a search operation with the keyword `suggestion`.
+For example, typing `:insights` will perform the security insights functions.
+On the other hand, typing `insights` (with the `:`) will perform a search operation with the keyword `insights`.

 ## Color themes